Cloud security

 Companies need to create and implement a data security strategy for their GCP deployments.

-This strategy should leverage the internal tools listed above while taking into account specific business needs.
-Best practices for GCP security include:
+This strategy should leverage the internal tools listed above while considering specific business needs.
+Best practices for GCP security include the following steps.

 Identity is the new battleground in cloud security.
 Attackers constantly seek high-value user credentials and access to confidential customer or corporate data.
 That’s why implementing Google’s native IAM systems should be a core priority.